 KSA will use this information for the following purposes:

-- Communicate information relating to the operation of the club with our members and program participants including, but not limited to, program information, ice cancellations, upcoming events, optional fundraising programs and volunteer requests.
+- Communicate information relating to the operation of the school with our members and program participants including, but not limited to, program information, ice cancellations, upcoming events, optional fundraising programs and volunteer requests.

 - Organize and operate competitions, contests and ice shows.

-- Enable the administrative staff and board of directors to manage programs and registrations, respond to questions, and inform members about upcoming events, programs, fundraising, and volunteer activities.
+- Enable the administrative staff to manage programs and registrations, respond to questions, and inform members about upcoming events, programs, fundraising, and volunteer activities.

 - Register your membership with Skate Canada.

 Personal information is kept secure and strictly confidential.
 Our website is maintained using industry standard security measures to protect against loss, misuse, alteration and theft.
-Access to your personal information by KSC's administrative staff and board of directors is limited to a need-to-know basis.
+Access to your personal information by KSA's administrative staff a is limited to a need-to-know basis.

 If you choose to email us and provide personally identifiable information about yourself, we will not use the information for any purpose other than to respond to your inquiry.
 We do not sell, rent, loan, trade or lease any personal information collected on our site.

-For normal club operations, KSC may disclose some information to service providers and suppliers for the operation of this website, to arrange instruction, and to manage your membership, purchases and registrations.
-KSC may also provide your personal information in good faith when required by law.
+For normal school operations, KSA may disclose some information to service providers and suppliers for the operation of this website, to arrange instruction, and to manage your membership, purchases and registrations.
+KSA may also provide your personal information in good faith when required by law.